Welcome to Our Family!

 How Is Our Temple Different?

 We are a congregation directed toward serving the spiritual and social needs of active and involved adults.
-Our search committee is currently interviewing candidates to select our new spiritual leader.
 On occasion, services may be conducted by one of our members with participation by the congregation.
 Members also take turns hosting an Oneg after each service.

 Our annual dues are among the lowest in the valley: $245 for singles; $490 for families.
 We have no building fund or assessments, and no formal religious school.
 We do read the weekly Torah portion at each service, offer bar/bat mitzvah training, and enjoy baby naming celebrations.
 We share the joys and sorrows of our families.

 The members of our temple truly enjoy being with one another.
 We look forward to participating in our Friday night services conducted every other Friday, have special High Holiday services,and enjoy an outdoor break-the-fast, a yearly Hanukkah party, and a Purim celebration.

 We have evolved as a community not only for spiritual uplifting, but with a number of different interest groups for those who wish more social involvement and relationships.
 Groups include dinner, discussion/speaker, movie, hiking/walking, travel, mahjong, culture, and Torah study.
 For more information on our social clubs, please click/tap here.

 Beth Ami and the Community

 Throughout the year we participate in many community events.
 We participate in the Jewish Film Festival and are part of an interfaith group that feeds the homeless.
 On High Holidays we have a food drive to support the Paradise Valley Food Bank.
 At Christmas our members serve dinner or provide food for the poor and indigent.